|Telephone:||+44 (0)1224 263896|

 Duties and Responsibilities

-Seonaidh is Graduate School Leader for the Institute for Management, Governance and Society research theme within Aberdeen Business School.
+Seonaidh is Graduate School Leader within Aberdeen Business School.

 Seonaidh is a member of the Business & Enterprise theme research group within Institute for Management Governance and Society (IMaGeS).
 Her research interests are in Sustainable Consumption and Green Consumer Behaviour and Qualitative Research Methods.
 She supervises a number of research students including Wei Zhang and Ahmad Salih.
 Recently graduated research students include Mhairi Aitken (Funded by ESRC CASE studentship with Scottish and Southern Energy Ltd) and Basia McDougall.
 Seonaidh is an Associate Member of the Centre for Understanding Sustainable Practice.